How to Create a Right Hand of Fellowship Quilt Block

 Now unfold the Light/Ivory 2.5" squares and trim away the seam allowance.
 Refold to complete the patch.
 You will have two patches with the point going in one direction and two patches with the point going in the opposite direction as you can see in the picture below.

-right hand of fellowship 3
+right hand 3

 Step 4: